Establishment techniques

 Precision sowing

-Seed should be sown 15- 20 mm deep, with rows typically 500 mm apart and 250 mm between plants in the rows (depending on sowing rate and planter row spacing).
-The drilling speed needs to be slow (5 kph)
+We recommend precision sowing fodder beet.
+This ensures seeds are planted with appropriate spacings, enabling each bulb to grow to its potential.
+Sow seed 15-20 mm deep, with rows typically 500 mm apart and 250 mm between plants in the rows (depending on sowing rate and planter row spacing).
+Drilling speed needs to be slow (5 kph) to ensure accurate seed placement.
+How the crop is to be fed should determine the planting layout.

 Fodder beet is normally sown at 80,000 seeds/ha for grazing, or 100,000 seeds/ha for lifting.
 This higher rate will restrict bulb size producing a more uniform crop which is easier to harvest.